+- For Manufactured homes -

+Make contact with a HUD

+approved design review

+agency (DAPIA) and a HUD

+approved inspection agency

+(IPIA), and adhere to their

+individual plan submittal,

+plan review and inspection

+requirements.

-- For Manufactured homes Make contact with a HUD approved design review agency (DAPIA) and a HUD approved inspection agency (IPIA), and adhere to their individual plan submittal, plan review and inspection requirements.
-In Nebraska the Commission can serve as the DAPIA, and must serve as the IPIA for HUD. - For Modular housing units make contact with the Commission for plan submittal, plan review and inspection requirements.
+- Commission can serve as the DAPIA and must serve as the IPIA for HUD.

+For Modular housing units - contact the Commission for plan submittal, plan review and inspection requirements.